aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/add-repeating-column/_index.md

 ## Conclusion
 In this tutorial, we learned how to add a repeating column in a PDF document using Aspose.PDF for .NET.
 You can use this step-by-step guide to create tables with repeating columns in your own C# projects.

+### FAQ's for add repeating column in PDF document

+#### Q: Can I customize the number of repeated columns in the nested table?

+A: Yes, you can customize the number of repeated columns in the nested table.
+In the provided example, we set `mytable.RepeatingColumnsCount = 5;`, which means there will be 5 repeated columns.
+You can change this value to any desired number.

+#### Q: Is it possible to add more rows to the nested table dynamically?

+A: Yes, you can dynamically add more rows to the nested table in the same way as shown in the tutorial.
+You can use loops or any other logic to add rows based on your data.

+#### Q: Can I apply styles and formatting to the table and its cells?

+A: Yes, you can apply styles and formatting to the table and its cells using Aspose.PDF for .NET.
+The library provides various properties and methods to customize the appearance of the table and its contents.

+#### Q: Is Aspose.PDF for .NET compatible with .NET Core?

+A: Yes, Aspose.PDF for .NET is compatible with .NET Core.
+You can use it in both .NET Framework and .NET Core applications.

+#### Q: Can I use this approach to add repeating columns in an existing PDF document?

+A: Yes, you can use this approach to add repeating columns in an existing PDF document.
+Simply load the existing document using Aspose.PDF for .NET and follow the same steps to create and add the repeating column.